Jim Grenon: 2025 NZME takeover bid

 On 31 March, the NZME board delayed its shareholder meeting on 31 March to allow the consideration of both proposals and counter-proposals, and for information to be presented to shareholders.
 In response to Grenon's takeover bid, the New Zealand Shareholders' Association lobbied the NZME board to ensure that the small shareholders retained their independence, that the board would have the right composition of skills needed to govern the company, and to ensure a smooth leadership election that would retain the institutional knowledge required to create stability and minimise disruption for NZME and its shareholders.
 On 15 April, NZME's director David Gibson resigned.

 In early May 2025, former National Party MP and cabinet minister Steven Joyce was nominated to become a director and expressed willingness to replace Barbara Chapman as chair, ahead of NZME's annual shareholders meeting scheduled for 3 June 2025.
 On 9 May, Grenon's company JTG 4 Limited accepted a compromise arrangement for Grenon to be appointed as a director of NZME at the next annual shareholder meeting.
 In return, JTG withdrew its proposal for Philip Crump, Des Gittings and Henri Eliot to be appointed to replace the three remaining directors of NZME.
 Under this arrangement, Chapman would resign at the end of the shareholder meeting but the other three directors Sussan Turner, Guy Horrocks and Carol Campbell would remain for another term.

 NZME's annual board shareholder meeting was held on 2 June 2025.
 During that meeting, Grenon was appointed as NZME's director while Joyce became the company's chair.
 On 29 August, Grenon increased his stake in NZME to 16.6%, owning NZ$29.95 million worth in shares.
+By 27 March 2026, Grenon had increased his stake in the company to 19.90%, acquiring 1.78 million shares for NZ$1.984 million.

+Unauthorised Jacinda Ardern memoir

+In 2025, NZME editor Shayne Currie and Stuff columnist Damien Grant reported that Grenon had financially supported National Business Review journalist David Cohen's unauthorised biography Jacinda: The Untold Stories.
+Cohen's book was written with the assistance of journalist Rebecca Keillor and drew upon interviews with various figures who had interacted with Ardern including broadcaster Mike Hosking, Heather du Plessis-Allan, microbiologist Siouxsie Wiles, Oliver Hartwich, ACT party leader David Seymour, trade unionist Matt McCarten and Stuff journalist Luke Malpass.